Ridgecrest, California: Media

-Ridgecrest has one TV station, KZGN-LD, owned by Wiknich Broadcasting Corp., that has 3 channels serving the entire Indian Wells Valley over the air and on Mediacom Cable.
+Ridgecrest has one television station, KZGN-LD, owned by Wiknich Broadcasting Corp., that has 3 channels serving the entire Indian Wells Valley over the air and on Mediacom Cable.
 KZGN provides local news, weather and sports.
 KZGN also provides a daily local interview program, Ridgecrest Talk.
-Ridgecrest is served by two newspapers, The Daily Independent and the News Review, as well as a mixture of local broadcast stations and repeaters from radio and TV stations based in Los Angeles and Bakersfield.
+Ridgecrest is served by two newspapers, The Daily Independent and the News Review, as well as a mixture of local broadcast stations and repeaters from radio and television stations based in Los Angeles and Bakersfield.
 The repeaters are operated by the IWV TV Booster.
 Radio stations in the area include KRSF 89.3 a Christian radio format with Radio 74; KZFX 93.7 a classic rock format with ABC and California news and weather; KSSI (FM) 102.7, broadcasting rock music, local news and weather; KLOA (AM) 1240, broadcasting CBS Sports Radio; KZIQ 92.7, featuring adult contemporary music; KRAJ The Heat 100.9 FM, featuring a hip-hop format; and K296AI the 107.1, with KCNV classical music feed.
 KRCK-1360, "Ridgecrest Radio", went off the air in the 1970s.
-TV repeater K05FO 5 rebroadcasts KTLA; and K35HO-D 35 rebroadcasts KBAK.
+Television repeater K05FO 5 rebroadcasts KTLA; and K35HO-D 35 rebroadcasts KBAK.

 In popular culture

-The town of Junktown in the video game Fallout is based on a post-apocalyptic version of Ridgecrest.

-In the following 1984 Sony commercial, Ridgecrest is known as the "Earthquake Capital of the World..."
+In a 1996 Sony commercial, Ridgecrest is known as the "Earthquake Capital of the World..."